makrai/notes/cummins18-speech-health.md

 * ‘speech affected by fatigue’
   * sleepiness and cognitive load can be grouped under this umbrella term
-* fatigue has no strict medical condition definition, it can generally be
+* fatigue has no strict medical condition definition
-  * core symptoms include a reduction in efficiency and motivation.
-Fatigue
+  * core symptoms include a reduction in efficiency and motivation
   * degrades an individual’s performances and can lead to errors and, potentially fatal, accidents in many settings, such as on the road [55,56], or in the workplace [57]
-* early and remote diagnosis of fatigue is therefore potentially lifesaving on the roads and in related transport industries such as aeronautical and freight [58].
-Fatigue contains both
+* early and remote diagnosis of fatigue is therefore potentially lifesaving on the roads and in related transport industries such as aeronautical and freight [58]
-* cognitive and physical aspects, which are expected to have
+* cognitive and physical aspects
-  * notable effects on speech.
-Indeed, speech affected by sleepiness has been
+  * notable effects on speech
   * impaired speech planning such as flattened prosody; effects include reduced intelligibility and tense and breathy qualities <~ irregular vocal fold actions [59]